 Self-Employed Short-Term Disability Costs

 The first question many self-employed people ask is what short-term disability insurance will cost.
-The answer will depend upon many factors including your income level, the policy features you select, whether the premiums are deductible, along with your primary occupation.
+The answer will depend on many factors including your income level, the policy features you select, whether the premiums are deductible, along with your primary occupation.

 Before exploring costs, make sure you qualify to purchase a policy first.
 Many people omit this step.
 You must be actively working, and relatively healthy.
 A new policy will not cover any preexisting condition for at least twelve months.
 Coverage must begin prior to a pregnancy.